Scott Smitelli

 In the late 90s, during my younger and wilder days, I made a pretty reckless mistake: I used the same password for every account I created online.
 It’s shameful, I know.
 But I feel the need to admit it, and to atone for my sins.

 As time marched on, password requirements became increasingly strict.
-I added a word or two for length, changed some of the vowels to digits when required, but the base password — the master key to my entire online presence — remained unchanged.
+I added a word or two for length, changed some of the vowels to digits when required, but the base password—the master key to my entire online presence—remained unchanged.
 I was using the same basic password everywhere.

 A nagging voice in the back of my head had been saying “you better change your passwords” for years.
 I always ignored it, thinking my time would be better utilized doing, well, absolutely anything else.
 That changed abruptly in June of this year, when a little site called LinkedIn divulged some six and a half million password hashes during a data breach.
 I happened to have an account on LinkedIn, and the SHA-1 hash of my trusty, overworked password also happened to be present in the dump file.
 That was the kick in the pants I needed.
 I installed a password manager, and immediately changed the passwords on all my “important” accounts to random strings of letters, digits and symbols.
-No two sites could ever have the same password — that was my new rule.
+No two sites could ever have the same password—that was my new rule.

-After updating each of those accounts, I started trying to remember all the small and infrequently-visited sites that I might have registered with.
+After updating each of those accounts, I started trying to remember all the smaller and more infrequently-visited sites that I might have registered with.
 I’ve created hundreds of accounts during the decade and a half I’ve been active online, and there was just no way to find every single one.
 So I made a pact with myself: Every time I logged into a “dormant” account, I would immediately get rid of my old password and replace it with a new, secure one.
 Over the next few months, every time I found myself back on an old e-commerce site or the like, I would change my password.

 I told you that story to tell you this one:

-On November 20th, I bought a new iPhone.
+On Tuesday November 20th, I bought a new iPhone.
 It was my Thanksgiving present to myself.
-While configuring it up to my liking, I was prompted for my Apple ID and password.
+While configuring it to my liking, I was prompted for my Apple ID and password.
 Due to the way my old phone and iTunes remembered this password, this was the first time in several months that I had been prompted to actually type it in.
 And because of that, my password had never been changed from my old awful one.
 I figured the solution would be simple enough… Change the password online, give my new phone the new secure password, and everything would be just fine.

 So began my week of hell.